We're now live! Signup now

 Passkeys

-If you've followed the previous installments in this series, you'll have built a SvelteKit app with passkey authentication, session management and authorization.
-It's functional, but slow and clunky.
+If you've followed the previous instalments in this series, you'll have built a SvelteKit app with passkey authentication, session management and authorization.
+It's functional, but it feels a bit clunky.
 Let's improve things.

 Passkeys